 14. Any application not conforming with the requirements in clauses 10 and 11 of this Protocol will be rejected.
-No application will be considered which is received later than the last Friday in July, except in cases of accident or other special circumstances, and then at the discretion of the President.
+No application will be considered which is received later than the specified date, except in cases of accident or other special circumstances, and then at the discretion of the President.

 16. In accordance with National Privacy Principle 4, to protect the confidentiality of the material it gathers, the Bar Association will destroy or permanently de-identify all documentation in its possession in relation to the selection process as soon as practicable after each year’s appointments are announced.